-Elephant Facts and Stories - Animal Facts for Kids
+Elephant Stories and Elephant Facts for Kids

-The following information on elephant is unique to Asian elephants, but African elephants do share some of the traits.
+The following information on the elephant is unique to Asian elephants, but African elephants do share some of the traits.

 Share these facts with your children during mealtime, when driving them to school or when out shopping.
 You can even use the information and make up your own story for their bedtime story.